- President of the Bullitt Foundation

 - Strong supporter of John Kerry for U.S. President in 2004

-In 1979 Hayes was appointed by President Jimmy Carter to direct the Solar Energy Research Institute (SERI) in Colorado, a U.S. Department of Energy initiative that focused primarily on renewable-energy research and development.
+In 1979 Hayes was appointed by President Jimmy Carter to direct the Colorado-based Solar Energy Research Institute (SERI), a U.S. Energy Department initiative that focused primarily on renewable-energy research and development.

-From 1983-88, Nelson was a professor of energy engineering at Stanford University.
+From 1983-88, Hayes was a professor of energy engineering at Stanford University.
 In 1985 he earned a J.D. from Stanford Law School and then spent five years as an environmental attorney in Silicon Valley.
-He later became an adjunct professor of engineering at Stanford.

-In 1992 Hayes was named president of the Bullitt Foundation, which directs its philanthropy almost exclusively to radical environmental organizations.
+In 1992 Hayes was named president of the Seattle-based Bullitt Foundation, a notable funder of radical environmental organizations.
 He remains the Foundation’s president and CEO to this day.

 In 2002 Hayes joined a number of fellow environmentalists—including Brent Blackwelder, Randall Hayes, Fred Krupp, Carl Pope, Kathleen Rogers, Mark Van Putten, and Mark Ritchie—in signing an urgent “Call for Action” which cited “deep concerns about the uneven distribution of … economic gains among and within countries, the growing pressure on natural resources, and increasing pollution.”
 Most importantly, the document demanded a reduction of American “global warming pollutants,” the development and deployment of “renewable energy technologies,” and “increase[d] U.S. assistance to developing countries to protect their environments and the global environment.”